Understanding portfolio rebalancing is critical to reducing investor risk and meeting long-term goals.

 Here are a few things to consider.

-When you first set out allocating, you likely considered your age and life stage, your needs and those of your family, your risk tolerance, and other factors.
+When you first set up your portfolio allocation, you likely considered your age and life stage, your needs and those of your family, your risk tolerance, and other factors.
 Then you identified a mix of stocks, bonds, cash, and other investments that reflected you as an investor.
 As time goes by, asset values change.
 They grow (hopefully) or shrink, depending on what the markets do.

 Developed by Nobel Laureate Harry Markowitz, MPT suggests volatility in a portfolio can be limited and performance can be improved by spreading the risk among different types of securities that don’t always behave the same way.